The First Two Years

 Students are required to assist with the teaching of one course by the end of their second year of study.

-The program chair meets with each student at least two times during their first and second years to monitor progress.
+The program Chair & Co-Chair meets with each student at least two times during their first and second years to monitor progress.

 After completing the preliminary qualifying examination (PQE), students assemble a dissertation advisory committee (DAC) that will periodically review and advise on students’ dissertation progress.

 Individual Development Plan

 Students in the program are required to complete a yearly self-assessment process via the Individual Development Plan through which they consider their current level of achievement as well as understanding and use of available resources, versus their future long- and short-term goals.
-Future actions to be taken to better reach those goals are determined and considered in conversation with an IDP mentor, the Program Chair, Program Administrator, and Dissertation Research Advisor, as appropriate.
+Future actions to be taken to better reach those goals are determined and considered in conversation with an IDP mentor, the Program Chair & Co-Chair, Program Administrator, and Dissertation Research Advisor, as appropriate.